gendalf90/Mentat/README.md

   -e PollInterval='00:00:05' \ # by default
   -e OpenAIUrl='http://1.2.3.4:1234/' \ # by default http://localhost:11434/ (with --network=host for example)
   -e OpenAIModel='deepseek-r1:14b' \
+  -e OpenAIApiKey='default-dummy-key' \ # by default: set any not empty value if backend does not have authorization otherwise set the api key
   -e MailImapHost='imap.gmail.com' \
   -e MailImapPort=993 \ # by default
   -e MailSmtpHost='smtp.gmail.com' \